 Pregnancy has serious health effects.
 Women need to be especially careful about their own health and wellbeing during pregnancy because their fetus is highly susceptible to the impacts of any of the substances a mother takes.
 Whether prescription medication, natural supplements, or drugs and alcohol, the fetus is directly impacted.
 Therefore, when a mother struggles with addiction, it can be complicated to heal and recover from substance use disorder.
 However, it is vital to the mother and their fetus’s health to go through medically supervised detox.
-Many mothers have concerns about detox while pregnant, but at Santé Center for Healing, we can answer your questions, put your mind at ease, and help you begin recovery, so you and your future child are as healthy as possible.
+Many mothers have concerns about detox while pregnant, and Santé Center for Healing is here to help them.
+Call us at 866.238.3154 so we can put your mind at ease, and help you begin recovery, so you and your future child are as healthy as possible.

 Importance of Detox While Pregnant

 Substance use disorder raises the chances of stillbirth, fetal alcohol syndrome (FAS), congenital disabilities, miscarriage, premature birth, low birth weight, neurological defects, and neonatal abstinence syndrome (NAS).
 Continued drug or alcohol use while pregnant can double or triple the likelihood of these health issues.
 The best way for pregnant women to make sure their fetus is healthy is by being healthy themselves.
 This means entering into a drug or alcohol detox program as soon as possible.